Newborn Screening

 Newborn Screening Experience

 Newborn screening is a vital part of treating rare diseases.
 Many families have to wait 5-7 years to find an accurate diagnosis.
-Newborn Screening gives these families a fighting chance.
+Newborn screening gives these families a fighting chance.

 Brooke and Zach, Amelia and Luke